Common envelope: Observational manifestations

-Common envelope events (CEEs) are difficult to observe.
+Common-envelope events (CEEs) are difficult to observe.
 Their existence has been mainly inferred indirectly from presence in the galaxy of binary systems that can not be explained by any other mechanism.
-Observationally CEEs should be brighter than typical novae but fainter than typical supernovae.
-The photosphere of the common envelope should be relatively cool—at about 5,000 K—emitting a red spectrum.
+Observationally, CEEs should be brighter than typical novae but fainter than typical supernovae.
+The photosphere of a common envelope should be relatively cool—at about 5,000 K—emitting a red spectrum.
 However its large size should lead to a large luminosity—on the order of that of a red supergiant.
-A common envelope event should begin with a sharp rise in luminosity followed by a few months long plateau of constant luminosity (much like that of type II-P supernova) powered by the recombination of hydrogen in the envelope.
+A common-envelope event should begin with a sharp rise in luminosity followed by a few-months-long plateau of constant luminosity (much like that of type II-P supernova) powered by the recombination of hydrogen in the envelope.
 After that the luminosity should decrease rapidly.

 Several events that resemble the description above have been observed in past.
 These events are called luminous red novae (LRNe).
 They are a subset of a broader class of events called intermediate-luminosity red transients (ILRTs).
-They have relatively slow expansion velocities of 200–1000 km/s and total radiated energies are 10^{38} to 10^{40} J.
+They have relatively slow expansion velocities of 1000 km/s, and total radiated energies are ×10^40 J.

 The possible CEEs that have been observed so far include: